EdwinAhl/DD2482-Executable-tutorial/scenario1/step2.md

 ```bash
 sudo docker exec -it openbao bao login root
 ```{{exec}}
+NOTE!! "root" is a static token for root access and should not be used in production.

 This command will:
-- Authenticate you as root and give you permissions as root by supplying the token "root" to the server for running commands with highest privileges.a
+- Authenticate you as root and give you permissions as root by supplying the token "root" to the server for running commands with highest privileges.
-- Sets a environment variable
+- Sets the environment variable (inside the container) VAULT_TOKEN to "root" for simplifying future access to the OpenBao server instance with the "bao" command

 ## Let's safely store our MySQL password
 ```bash